How to File a Complaint

 2. If the complaint is valid, an inspection of the property will be scheduled.

 The Board's investigator will view and address only those items listed in your complaint to determine if there are code violations, deviations from manufacturer's recommendation for installation or construction standards.
 A written report will be submitted later with copies to Complainant and Respondent.
 If there are no observed code violations, construction standards deviations, or other facts to support a possible violation of the licensing statutes, the investigation and case will be closed following submission of the written report.
-If the report indicates possible violations, it will be submitted to the Board's Investigative Review Committee (IRC) for an evaluation of the evidence and disposition of the complaint, which could include closure, letter of caution, sanction of the license by Consent Agreement, citation or a contested case hearing before the full Board.
+If the report indicates possible violations, it will be submitted to the Board's Investigative Review Conference (IRC) for an evaluation of the evidence and disposition of the complaint, which could include closure, letter of caution, sanction of the license by Consent Agreement, citation or a contested case hearing before the full Board.

 IV.
 Your Role in the Complaint Process: